This article on ‘How to draft a good moot court memorial‘ was written by an intern at Legal Upanishad.

 How to draft a moot court memorial?

-A court memorial is the first piece of document that the jury interacts with, so it is pertinent for the teams to draft the same in a persuasive manner while keeping the
+A court memorial is the first piece of document that the jury interacts with, so it is pertinent for the teams to draft the same in a persuasive manner while keeping the format and these underlying guidelines in place.

 The first step is to read the proposition assigned to get a good grasp of the issues and laws applicable.
 This will not only allow understanding of the problem better but will also aid in framing the issues.